-The Company is moving forward in its plan to explore and develop the Las Huaquillas property and continues to work towards finalizing all application requirements in order to obtain the drill permit necessary to commence exploration work on the property.
-The Company continues to enhance relationships and partnerships with the communities and plans to hold another official workshop and other follow-up meetings.
-It is currently ensuring that the minutes of the last workshop held will be sufficient to meet Peruvian regulatory requirements.
+The Company is moving forward with its plans to further explore and develop the Las Huaquillas Property , and continue to work towards finalizing all application requirements in order to obtain the drill permits necessary to commence exploration work.
+The Company also continues to enhance relationships and partnerships within the local community.
+In addition the Company plans to perform the preparation work required to further develop the Corizona Project bulk sampling program.

-In order to execute its business plan the Company expects that future financings will likely be required although the ability to complete such on terms acceptable to the Company is uncertain, in particular in view of recent stock market volatility.
+Subject to regulatory approval the Company intends to issue up to 10,000,000 units for gross proceeds of up to \$1,000,000 in April, 2013.
+In order to execute its business plan the Company expects that future financings will also likely be required although the ability to complete such on terms acceptable to the Company is uncertain, in particular in view of recent stock market volatility.
 Management has assessed and will continue to address the implications of recent events in order to ensure that the Company can continue to achieve its long term objectives.